 If you have damp subflooring that has turned moldy, then you should know that this isn't a simple cleanup job.
-Although you can clean up mold yourself, it's not a easy task to kill mold on a wood subfloor.
+Although you can clean up mold from other surfaces around the house yourself, it's not a easy task to kill mold on a wood subfloor.
 Not only are you dealing with treating the mold, but sometimes it's difficult even to see signs of mold under hardwood floors.
 If you detect mold on plywood subfloor, then you should really hire a professional to get the job cleared up.

-Sub-flooring is the layer or layers of flooring that is underneath a finished floor covering.
-A finished flooring can be made out of carpet and pad, hardwood, laminate, vinyl or ceramic tile, and they're usually the layer on top of floor joists.
-If you have a vinyl or sheet vinyl flooring, then you may have more than one layer of subflooring.
+Subflooring is the layer or layers of flooring underneath a finished floor covering, and it's usually the layer fastened to the floor joists The finished flooring can be made out of carpet and pad, hardwood, laminate, vinyl or ceramic tile.
+If you have vinyl or sheet vinyl flooring, then you may have more than one layer of subflooring.

 The majority of subflooring is made out of plywood or oriented strand board (OSB), which is a type of engineered wood.
 Since most sub-flooring is made out of plywood, it is highly susceptible to mold.